Quick! How many CRO “best practices” can you name off of the top of your head? I’m willing to bet the number is quite high.

 What the data said

-A few years ago, Google released a study, The Importance of Being Seen: Viewability Insights for Digital Marketers and Publishers, that demonstrates the impact of the fold.
+In 2014, Google released a study, The Importance of Being Seen: Viewability Insights for Digital Marketers and Publishers, that demonstrates the impact of the fold.

 The study found that, with viewability defined as 50% of the ad’s pixels being on-screen for one second, ads just above the fold had 73% viewability, whereas ads just below the fold only had 44% viewability.

-Nielsen Norman Group concluded that, “what appears at the top of the page vs. what’s hidden will always influence the user experience—regardless of screen size.”
+Nielsen Norman Group concluded that “what appears at the top of the page vs. what’s hidden will always influence the user experience—regardless of screen size.”
 In fact, they found that the average difference in how users treat info above vs. below the fold is 84%.